 The Fool’s Journey

-Close to completing the goals he originally set with The Magician, The Fool has started feeling stuck.
+Close to completing his original goals, The Fool has started to feel stuck.
 It’s true he’s been successful, and even found love via a new path, but now he realizes his success is creating enemies.
 Stress, anxiety, bad circumstances, and problems along his road have become so commonplace that he’s starting to get tired, wondering if he’ll ever complete what he’s set out to do.

 The charioteer, with a strength in his face that The Fool can only believe has been won by conquering many battles, seems the perfect person to ask for advice on how to overcome an enemy that seems to have infinite energy.